Is it the end of the meme as we know it?

-Untangle this legalese of “effective technologies” and “nonavailability” and you have – similar as is done at YouTube – various algorithms being used to ID and remove the potentially unlicensed content.
+Untangle this legalese of “effective technologies” and “nonavailability” and you have – similar as it is done at YouTube – various algorithms being used to identify and remove the potentially unlicensed content.
 Just call them censorship machines.

 If you own it, you are not happy